Heraclius Djabadary: Personal life

 Djabadary was married to Margit Antonia Bárczy (1877-1934), a Hungarian aristocrat.
 Djabadary's Georgian Rhapsody was dedicated to her.

 Death and legacy

 Djabadary died of tuberculosis in Nice, France.
 After the composer's death, his brother Shota Djabadary promoted his music, publishing and performing orchestral arrangements of his piano pieces as a conductor.
 The revival of interest in the work of Djabadary is due to the pianist Henri Goraïeb, who recorded the Georgian Rhapsody and Piano Concerto together with the Luxembourg Philharmonic Orchestra conducted by Louis de Froment.

 In 1967, 30 years after his death, Djabadary's remains were transferred from France back to his native Tbilisi and interred at the Didube Pantheon.

+Recordings and criticism

+The American Record Guide has noted that Djabadary's Georgian Rhapsody "abounds in Oriental colour.
+Listening to this music we are literally transported back in time to the Georgia long ago."
+Described as the "most engaging" of Djabadary's works, the Georgian Rhapsody was favorably compared to the composer's lengthier Piano Concerto in A, which was less well received by some and has been characterized as "half-an-hour of filmish stuff".
+However, Djabadary's piano concerto has also received some praise, being described as "energetic" and "quite enjoyable, raising Djabadary to the level of a second-rate Saint-Saëns".
+Alongside Debussy's Soirée dans Grenade and Gershwin's An American in Paris, Djabadary's "Tiflisiana" has been cited as a vivid example of how history, geography, and local sounds inspire music.